nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Aug 17 2021)
+### Joke of the day (Wed Aug 18 2021)
 <!-- joke -->
->Chuck Norris once rode a nine foot grizzly bear through an automatic car wash, instead of taking a shower.
+>Chuck Norris originally wrote the first dictionary.
+The definition for each word is as follows - A swift roundhouse kick to the face.
 <!-- /joke -->

-*Last update: Tue, 17 Aug 2021 00:24:19 GMT*
+*Last update: Wed, 18 Aug 2021 00:23:50 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)